shotsan/fantastic-network/README.md

 This installs srsLTE and also copies the default srsLTE config files to the user's home directory (~/.config/srslte).

+It includes:
+  * srsUE - a complete SDR LTE UE application featuring all layers from PHY to IP
+  * srsENB - a complete SDR LTE eNodeB application
+  * srsEPC - a light-weight LTE core network implementation with MME, HSS and S/P-GW

 Execution Instructions SRSLTE